Medical Adherence and Digital Health

-Now in its second year, the CfBI Medical Adherence consortium brings together organisations from the pharmaceutical, medical device, pharmacy, systems integrator, and health information handling sectors together with health care funders and regulators to jointly make progress in this complex area.
+Now in its second year, the CfBI Medical Adherence consortium brings together organisations from the pharmaceutical, medical device, pharmacy, systems integrator, and health information handling sectors together with clinicians, health care funders and regulators to jointly make progress in this complex area.

 A big problem.
-Poor medical adherence (also known as ‘medical compliance’) is recognised as one of the major challenges facing health care delivery in all countries of the world.
+Poor medical adherence (also known as ‘medical compliance’ or ‘persistence’) is recognised as one of the major challenges facing health care delivery in all countries of the world.
 The World Health Organisation has estimated adherence to chronic medication as being typically 50% (1).
 More recent studies (2) have demonstrated adherence rates as low as 25%.

-Low adherence causes problems for all parts of the healthcare system: the purchasers who are paying for higher hospital readmission rates, the pharmaceutical industry through reduced use of their drugs, and the doctors and patients through poorer clinical outcomes.
-The problem has been estimated as costing $300bn per year (3).
+Low adherence causes problems for all parts of the healthcare system: the payers who are paying for higher hospital readmission rates, the pharmaceutical industry through reduced use of their drugs, and the doctors and patients through poorer clinical outcomes.
+The problem has been estimated as costing $300bn per year (3) in the US alone.

 A changing landscape.
-While not a new problem, the development of new technological approaches (‘Big Data’, ‘Internet of Things’, cheap sensors, mHealth and health apps) along with unprecedented cost pressures on the delivery of care mean that tackling poor medical adherence has gained new impetus.
+While not a new problem, the development of new technological approaches (‘Big Data’, ‘Internet of Things’, wearables, digital health and genomics) along with unprecedented cost pressures on the delivery of care mean that tackling poor medical adherence has gained new impetus.

 The consortium approach.
 The size and complexity of the medical adherence problem makes it ideal for a multi-lateral consortium approach.
-This will enable participants to: identify and explore common themes and obstacles; where appropriate identify and disseminate best practice; and jointly remove some of the barriers inhibiting the use of technology to improve adherence and so health outcomes.
+This enables participants to: identify and explore common themes and obstacles; where appropriate identify and disseminate best practice; and jointly act to remove some of the barriers inhibiting the use of technology to improve adherence and so health outcomes.